babylonchain/staking-queue-client/README.md

 # staking-queue-client

-We focus on using rabbitMQ for message processing in Babylon today.
+This document focuses on the usage of RabbitMQ for message processing in the Babylon system.

 ## Overview